iotempire/iotempower/README.rst

-*ulnoiot* is targeted to run on a variety of (mainly Linux-based) hardware and on wireless microcontrollers (initially mainly esp8266-based microcontrollers and single-board Linux computers like the Raspberry Pi Zero W).
+*ulnoiot* is targeted to run on a variety of (mainly Linux-based) hardware and on wireless microcontrollers (initially mainly esp8266-based microcontrollers and single-board Linux computers like the Raspberry Pi 3 or Raspberry Pi Zero W).

-If you are interested in shopping for related hardware, check http://iot.ulno.net/hardware.
+If you are interested in shopping for related hardware, check http://iot.ulno.net/hardware or go directly to AliExpress, Amazon, AdaFruit or Sparkfun and search for Wemos D1 Mini, ESP8266, NodeMCU, 37-in-1 Arduino sensor kit.

-The server side has been tested to run on:
+The gateway services have been tested to run on:

 - Raspberry Pi 1 (B and B+), 2, 3, and Zero W
 - Linux laptop running Ubuntu 17.04